One Piece: Pirate Warriors 3: Reception

 Review aggregator Metacritic, which gives games a weighted average score based on published critical reviews, gave the game's PlayStation 4 version a score of 74, indicating "mixed or average reviews", whereas the PlayStation Vita version received a score of 76, indicating "generally favorable reviews".
 Gaming Age said for the PlayStation Vita version, "It's not often that a game will embrace its own ludicrousness and just be totally and completely ridiculous, but One Piece: Pirate Warriors 3 does just that".
 However, the PC port's reviews were more mixed, with a weighted average score of 62 on Metacritic.
 Hardcore Gamer gave a positive review, describing the game as "very playable" but criticised it for being "weak in technical terms", and one negative review came from Russian gaming website Riot Pixels, which criticised the graphics and porting issues, and stated that "It all boils down to this: One Piece is just not a fun beat-'em-up game".

 Japanese gaming magazine Famitsu gave the game a positive rating of 36 out of 40.
 IGN awarded the game a score of 6.9 out of 10, saying "Pirate Warriors 3 combines musou combat with One Piece's spirit intact, but it's bogged down by cutscenes."
 Richard Eisenbeis of Kotaku gave the game a mixed review, praising the combat but criticizing the lack of innovation, describing it as "an incredibly run-of-the-mill Dynasty Warriors."

-As of February 2, 2016, One Piece: Pirate Warriors 3 sold 1 million units across different platforms.
+By February 2, 2016, One Piece: Pirate Warriors 3 sold 1 million units across different platforms.

 The Nintendo Switch version of One Piece: Pirate Warriors 3 sold 16,011 copies within its first week on sale in Japan.